-There's a new kid in town: the Pug-Zu, a crossbreed born of a pug and a Shih Tzu.
+There's a new kid in town: the Pug-Zu, a crossbreed born of a Pug and a Shih Tzu.
 But be warned, although the squashed-faced canine is popular, vets and animal activists warn us of the perils of owning such a dog.

-The appearance a Pug cross Shih Tzu
+Physical characteristics of a Pug cross Shih Tzu

 Pug-Zus are by all accounts easy to train but it must not be assumed that a dog that is easy to train does not need training.
 And some owners may even consider the dog’s diminutive size as reason enough for her not to require training and socialisation.
 However, this gives rise to the much-talked-about behavioural problems of the unadjusted small dog.

 Any dog that is not socially confident will exhibit poor behaviour.
 ‘Poorly socialised pups turn into badly behaved adult dogs,’ according to vet Pete Wedderburn.